scylladb/scylla-rust-driver/docs/source/queries/simple.md

 ### Performance
 Simple queries should not be used in places where performance matters.\
-If perfomance matters use a [Prepared query](prepared.md) instead.
+If performance matters use a [Prepared query](prepared.md) instead.

 With simple query the database has to parse query text each time it's executed, which worsens performance.\

-Additionaly token and shard aware load balancing does not work with simple queries.
+Additionally token and shard aware load balancing does not work with simple queries.
 They are sent to random nodes.